khulnasoft-lab/design.khulnasoft.com/contents/accessibility/vpat.md

         Supports
       </td>
       <td>
         <p>GitLab customers have access to electronic support.
-GitLab will provide support in any manner to accomodate the needs of users with disabilities.</p>
+GitLab will provide support in any manner to accommodate the needs of users with disabilities.</p>
       </td>
     </tr>
   </tbody>